filipvanlaenen/asapop/README.md

 ## Rich Opinion Poll File Format (ROPF)

+### Opinion Polls

-A rich opinion poll file (ROPF) contains lines with opinion polls.
+The first part of a rich opinion poll file (ROPF) contains the lines with opinion polls.
 Each opinion poll should be on a line, and a line should always contain one opinion poll.
 Below is an example of a minimal opinion poll, having only a polling firm, a publication date, and the results for two electoral lists: